-Progress reports are available on Infinite Campus midway through each nine-week period.
+Progress reports are given to students to take home midway through each nine-week period.
 Parents are encouraged to contact teachers for any clarification.
 Progress reports reflect the grade the student is earning at the time the Progress Report was issued.